 Those commands are not limited to key playing only.
 You will definitely find the usual modulation and pitch-bend wheel on every keyboard.
 You can play a piano note soft or loud, as well as, add drum beats, add effects to your sound through your DAW, and more.

-There is no need for setting up the MIDI keyboard to your computer.
-Just, plug-and-play!
+There is no need to set up the MIDI keyboard on your computer.
+Just plug-and-play!

-How to pick the right tool for you and what to look when you one
+How to pick the right tool for you and what to look for?

 - Key count:

 25keys are ideal for travel and small home recording studios.
 Most producers go for keyboard controllers with 49 keys.
 61 and 88 key models also exist in the market but are not on our list.
 In fact, for a cheap MIDI keyboard, we will take a look at 25 key controllers, but keep in mind there are buttons to go up and down a few octaves.

 The Weighted hammer action is for piano-oriented music, good to have in your studio but is a bit expensive.
 Semi-weighted is the most popular type and similar to weighted hammer actions but with less resistance.
 And last, the Synth-action type feels more electronic.
 In our list, you will mostly meet the synth-action type of keyboards.
 You will also see models with velocity-sensitive key action-type, which just means that they respond to how soft or hard you play a note.
 If you slightly touch a key, it will capture a note very softly, whereas if you smash a key, it’ll register the note with max strength.

 Aftertouch is when you apply sustained pressure after the key has been struck.
 But do not expect miracles from cheap and compact gear.